In our student ministries, we want to make sure students do two things: learn about Jesus and live life together.

 What are the requirements?

-Confirmation is a free course, but students are required to attend one end of year retreat (like in the video below), prepare a 2-3 minute testimony about what they learned in confirmation, and regularly attend both confirmation and Sunday evening programming at Grace.
+Confirmation is a free course, but students are required to attend one end-of-year retreat in April, prepare a 2-3 minute testimony about what they learned in confirmation, and regularly attend both confirmation and student ministry activities at Grace.